Why a glossary of Acupuncture Terminology?

-An acupoint can be one of over 1000 specific points on the body where a therapeutic modality (acupuncture, acupressure, moxibustion, massage) can be applied.
-An acupoint has a specific effect on the energy of the meridian or organ system.
+An acupoint can be one of over 1000 specific points on the body where a therapeutic modality (acupuncture, acupressure, moxibustion, massage, essential oils, tuning forks) can be applied.
+An acupoint has a specific effect on the circulation of the meridian or organ system.
 Acupoints can be located on meridians, or can simply be sore points (called “ah shi”).
 There are approximately 360 acupoints on the 14 major meridians and typical acupuncturists use about 60-100 of those points regularly.

 This describes a lack of blood with signs of anemia, dizziness, dry skin or hair, scant or absent menstruation, fatigue, pale skin, insomnia and poor memory.

 Cold describes decreased functioning of an organ system and presents as any of the following: body aches, chills, poor circulation, fatigue, lack of appetite, loose stools or diarrhea, poor digestion, pain in the joints, slow movements and speech, aversion to cold and craving for heat.
 It is present in all “hypo” conditions such as hypo-adrenalism, hypoglycemia and hypothyroidism.

 The use of suction to increase circulation in an affected area to bring about pain relief.
 Cupping results in both a diagnosis (some areas redden differently than others) and treatment (the reddened areas benefit from renewed circulation).
 It is most effective for muscle strain, spasms or congestion.
 The difference is felt almost immediately.
 The redness may last for a few days, or up to a week, depending on how severe the pain or stagnation was.
 The cupping marks will fade.

 Excessive fluids in the body with symptoms of abdominal bloating, loss of appetite, nausea, vomiting, lack of thirst, feeling of heaviness or being sluggish, and stiff, aching or sore joints.